 What will be the future of skiing and snowboarding?

 Skiing and snowboarding have always been sports that require extreme skills and a high fitness level.
-The equipment necessary to enjoy these sports is expensive, and their demand is constantly increasing.
+The equipment necessary to enjoy these sports is expensive, and their demand constantly increases.

 Skiing and snowboarding are becoming less accessible due to the rising equipment cost and the popularity of other winter activities such as surfing and skateboarding.
 This trend is expected to continue into the next decade.
 However, with the rise of new technology, there may be a shift towards more affordable and accessible entertainment during the winter season.
 To stay relevant, skiing and snowboarding companies must adapt to changing consumer tastes and the potential introduction of new technologies.